Doctors issue warning for upcoming ‘tripledemic’

 “It is of particular concern now because, as these viruses circulate together, they can put pressure on the NHS due to a greater influx of patients,” says Tang.

-“RSV, flu, and COVID-19 share many overlapping symptoms like fever, cough, runny nose, and fatigue, which can make it difficult to tell the difference between them,” notes Tang.
+“RSV, flu, and Covid share many overlapping symptoms like fever, cough, runny nose, and fatigue, which can make it difficult to tell the difference between them,” notes Tang.

 However, some are some key differences to look out for.